 - and 1 cup sour cream = 1 cup plain Greek yogurt

-- 1 cup whole cream = 1 cup skimmed milk + 1 tablespoon butter
+- 1 cup whole cream = 1 cup skimmed milk + 1 tbsp butter

-- 1 cup cream = 1 cup milk + 2 tablespoon butter
+- 1 cup cream = 1 cup milk + 2 tbsp butter

 - For non-dairy substitute – 1 cup milk = 1 cup almond milk or 1 cup cashew milk or 1 cup oat milk